soohoonc/llms/README.md

 1. The transformer: The base architecture of modern llms
 2. The GPT architecture: The most popular llms architecture (using nanoGPT and Llama)
 3. Finetuning
+4. Inference
-4. Retrieval Augmented Generation (RAG)
+5. Retrieval Augmented Generation (RAG)
-5. Inference
+6. Agents

 If you want to run the notebooks you should create a `models` directory and download the wanted models.
 I will be using a variety of different models (usually the lower parameter models)